-What do I do if I am not sure whether a product contains crustacean or molluscs?
+What do I do if I am not sure whether a product contains peanut?

-If you have a crustacean or mollusc allergy, do not eat, drink or use the product.
+If you have a peanut allergy, do not eat, drink or use the product.
 Obtain ingredient information from the manufacturer.

 Does product size affect the likelihood of an allergic reaction?